California, Colorado and NM expand virus booster access - NewsBreak

 The delta variant is “really good at finding people, including people who got vaccinated at the beginning of the year and now that vaccination is wearing off a little bit," she said.
 “Delta is a powerful force and everybody needs that third dose."

-Associated Press writers Jim Anderson in Denver, Susan Montoya in Sante Fe, New Mexico, and Darlene Superville in Washington contributed to this report.
+Associated Press writers Jim Anderson in Denver and Susan Montoya in Sante Fe, New Mexico, contributed to this report.

 Comments / 0